Putting it all together

 In July 2002 it was driven 250km north, from Rimforsa to its new, temporary home, in Spånga (Stockholm).
 A couple of days later I re-loaded it on the trailer and drove to Rostskyddsmetoder.
 Rostskyddsmetoder is - as the name says - specializing in rust protection.
 As a compliment to Micke, the welder, they were purely amazed by the chassis.
 They couldn't find any of the repairs done by him and they knew where to search and have seen a couple of cars from the underside.
 The manager is also interested in Pontons and owns one himself.

 After drilling some new holes on strategic places in the frame, Rostskyddsmetoder blew all the frame clean from dirt, rust and Tectyl with 130C water/steam.
 The interesting thing is that nothing came out from the holes - at first.
 After a few seconds the hot water running out from the holes was completely clean.
 However, they continued just to be sure.
 Thanks a lot for that!
-Because after pumping steam for 10-15 minutes into the same hole there suddenly came a small drop of something brown and gooey.
+Because after pumping steam for 10-15 minutes into the same hole it suddenly came a small drop of something brown and gooey, Tectyl.
 And then another drop, and then a bigger drop, and then...
-After three hours the chassis was clean and I drove it back to the garage for drying up before the next step.
-I did however found more of it in the side members under the trunk when I later drilled new drainage holes.
-We'll see if I'll let them blow that out too.
+After three hours the chassis was clean and they were tired of the car :-) The reason for this insane amount of Tectyl in all the beams, which is one of the reasons this 219 was in a good shape compared to others, you can find in my father story about the car, incl how it got its rust protection, "How the Benz got rust protection".
 I and Rostskyddsmetoder decided that they weren't going to rust protect the car at this stage.
 The risk that their oily anti-rust fluids would fly around and stick to areas which are going to be painted was to big.
 And getting that off the before paint was nothing that I wanted to do.
-Since the car is in an (almost) dry garage I don't think that rust will start to make big holes in the metal before new rust protection is applied when car is done.
+Since the car was to be worked upon in a dry garage, new rust attacks wouldn't be a problem and before the car was driven again it was of course properly protected.
+By the same company (read more in the article "Rust protect a Mercedes-Benz Ponton").

 Part III - spraying the invisible areas